Maternity Voices Partnership

 Bringing women, families, commissioners and providers together to develop local maternity care

-Bradford and Craven Maternity Voices Partnership, is supported by the Engaging People grant and will help us develop a better understanding of the needs of local women and their families, which will influence how our maternity services develop.
+Bradford district and Craven Maternity Voices Partnership, is supported by the Engaging People grant and will help us develop a better understanding of the needs of local women and their families, which will influence how our maternity services develop.

 The partnership will support us to deliver our local response to Better Births, the NHS five year forward view for maternity services.